ES-1085/f2024-ds1-project-postparty-experience/README.md

 ## Summary

-Overview of the data and what we hoped to explore / what we did explore.

 In this project we were focused on identifying the quality of care that survey respondents had access to.
-Were also curious about how what care was accessible vs what care were cited as most critical.
+We’re also curious about what care was accessible vs. what care was cited as most critical.
 We initially thought about assigning numerical values to the quality categories and looking at them through a lens of "good/better/best" types of care.
 Each category would have been additive moving through the scale.
-We planned to look at that data on on a leaflet map in order to display quality of care across the US.
+We planned to look at that data on a leaflet map in order to display quality of care across the US.

 BASELINE SUPPORT: Care needed to prevent the worst long term health outcomes (i.e. organ prolapse, long term depression, etc.)
 Lactation support, pelvic floor PT, emotional support, hospital/office follow up appointments, unpaid parental leave